 } // Here, some_integer goes out of scope.
 Nothing special happens.

+Listing 4-7: Functions with ownership and scope annotated

-If we tried to use s after the call to takes_ownership, Rust would throw a compile-time error.
+If we tried to use s after the call to takes_ownership, Rust would throw a compile time error.
 These static checks protect us from mistakes.
 Try adding code to main that uses s and x to see where you can use them and where the ownership rules prevent you from doing so.

 Return Values and Scope

 Returning values can also transfer ownership.
-Here’s an example with similar annotations:
+Here’s an example with similar annotations to those in Listing 4-7:

 Filename: src/main.rs